HOWILLMAKEIT/MetaBox/README.md

         'GLEET':{
             'agent': 'GLEET',
             'optimizer': GLEET_Optimizer,
-            'dir': None, # by default is None, we will load a built-in pre-trained checkpoint for you.
+            'model_load_path': None, # by default is None, we will load a built-in pre-trained checkpoint for you.
         },

         # Other baselines to compare